christianbammann/Super-Resolution-GAN-for-Retinal-OCT-Image-Classification/README.md

 6. Generate high-resolution images using the trained generator
 7. Train Model B using generated images
 8. Evaluate models using Accuracy, F1 Score, and AUC

 ---

+## Limitations

+- SRGAN training was limited due to Google Colab GPU constraints
+- Keras Lambda layer prevented reloading the trained generator
+- As a result, Model B could not be fully evaluated

+---